-NFL win total props are among the most popular for football bettors, and following a very busy offseason, NFL season win totals are a hot topic as Week 1 is less than two months away.
+NFL win total props are among the most popular for football bettors, and with the final preseason week coming, NFL season win totals are a hot topic as Week 1 is two weeks away.

-NFL regular-season win totals continue to change as we approach the start of training camp, but NFL win total odds are still well worth getting a good look at.
+NFL regular-season win totals continue to change as we kickoff enter preseason Week 3, but NFL win total odds are still well worth getting a good look at.

 Here are the NFL Over/Under win odds for all 32 teams for the 2021 season and its new 17-game schedule.